 Understanding CAM Charges in Commercial Lease Management

 When discussing commercial leases and their costs, you will likely come across Common Area Maintenance (CAM) charges.
+If you’re wondering, “What are CAM fees?” they’re the expenses that landlords remit to their renters in order to maintain common areas.
 These charges are essential to a lease and significantly impact the property’s net operating income (NOI).
 They also impact the amount a tenant will pay to occupy the space.

-CAM charges are the costs that property owners pass back to tenants.
+What is a CAM fee?
+It is simply the costs that property owners pass back to tenants.
 These costs cover the upkeep of shared spaces for everyone.
 There are many factors involved in this expense.
 Understanding how they function is critical before entering any contracts or commercial property lease agreements.

 Components of CAM Charges